BendibHafed/simple-api-kubernetes/README.md

    git clone https://github.com/yourusername/simple-api-kubernetes.git <br>
    cd simple-api-kubernetes

 - create a hidden file (.env)
 - fill it as:
-   FIRSTNAME: "<your first name>"
+   FIRSTNAME: "your first name"
-   LASTNAME: "<your last name>"
+   LASTNAME: "your last name"

 2. **Install Dependencies**:
  $ npm install

 3. **Run the Application Locally**:

-Start the application:
+Start the application: <br>
  $ npm start

 - The application should be running on http://localhost:3000